5 Things you need to know about ISO 50001 and energy efficiency in your business

 Where is the value?

-The value of ISO 50001 is that it provides a framework for this continual improvement for facilities on energy performance, and across the entire organisation.
-To be certified, you have to conform to the ISO 50001 management standard, and you have to improve your energy performance and get your energy management system audited by an accredited certification body.
+The value of ISO 50001 is that it provides a framework for this continual improvement for facilities on energy performance, and across the entire organization.
+To be certified, you have to conform to the ISO 50001 management standard, and you have to improve your energy performance, and get your energy management system audited by an accredited certification body.
 This is where Certification Europe can help.

-If you wish to learn more about ISO 50001 our team can take you through the journey of ISO 50001 certification and how the energy management system can help your business.
-Certification Europe is accredited by INAB (Irish National Accreditation Board) and UKAS (United Kingdom Accreditation Service) for ISO 50001 and some of our energy management system clients include, Abbott, GlaxoSmithKline, London South Bank University, Bank Of Ireland, DePuy, Pfizer and Xerox.
+Give us a call or drop us a line and we can take you through how ISO 50001 can help your business.
+Certification Europe is the only accredited and approved certification body in Western Europe for ISO 50001 and some of our energy management system clients include, Abbott, GlaxoSmithKline, London South Bank University, Bank Of Ireland, DePuy, Pfizer and Xerox.